jkyamaguchi/TaxRatesSpringBootApplication/README.md

 ##### Entities

-- Municipality: represents a Municipality (e.g. Copenhagen)
+- `Municipality`: represents a municipality (e.g. Copenhagen)
-- TaxRate: holds information about a single tax record, including the scheduled dates, rate value, and the municipality to which the tax applies.
-Multiple TaxRate entries can be applied to a municipality.
+- `TaxRate`: holds information about a single tax record, including the scheduled dates, rate value, and the municipality to which the tax applies.
+Multiple `TaxRate` entries can be applied to a municipality.
 <br/>
 <br/>

 ##### Repositories

-- MunicipalityRepository: repository interface for retrieving and managing Municipality records.
+- `MunicipalityRepository`: repository interface for retrieving and managing municipality records.
-- TaxRateRepository: repository interface for retrieving and managing TaxRate records associated with a given municipality.
+- `TaxRateRepository`: repository interface for retrieving and managing tax rate records associated with a given municipality.
 <br/>
 <br/>

 ##### Services

-- MunicipalityService: manages transactions and core functionalities involving the MunicipalityRepository.
+- `MunicipalityService`: manages transactions and core functionalities involving the `MunicipalityRepository`.
-- TaxRateService: manages transactions and core functionalities involving the TaxRateRepository.
+- `TaxRateService`: manages transactions and core functionalities involving the `TaxRateRepository`.
-- TaxRateRetrieveService: retrieves the tax rates associated with a municipality.
+- `TaxRateRetrieveService`: retrieves the tax rates associated with a municipality.
 <br/>
 <br/>

 ##### Controllers

-- MunicipalityController:  defines REST endpoints that interact with the MunicipalityService to manage municipality-related operations.
+- `MunicipalityController`:  defines REST endpoints that interact with the MunicipalityService to manage municipality-related operations.
-- TaxRateController:  defines REST endpoints that interact with TaxRateService and MunicipalityService to manage the association between tax rates and municipalities, as well as perform operations related to tax rates.
+- `TaxRateController`:  defines REST endpoints that interact with TaxRateService and MunicipalityService to manage the association between tax rates and municipalities, as well as perform operations related to tax rates.
-- TaxRateRetrieveController: coordinates with TaxRateRetrieveService and MunicipalityService to retrieve tax rates for a specific municipality.
+- `TaxRateRetrieveController`: coordinates with TaxRateRetrieveService and MunicipalityService to retrieve tax rates for a specific municipality.
 <br/>
 <br/>

 ##### DataLoader.java

-- Location: `src/main/java/com/example/spring/boot`
+- Package: `src/main/java/com/example/spring/boot`
-- DataLoader is a Spring component that populates the database with initial data when it is empty, allowing the application to run properly.
+- `DataLoader` is a Spring component that populates the database with initial data when it is empty, allowing the application to run properly.
 <br/>
 <br/>